The Evolution of Evoke Learning

 Read some of the positive reviews left for Kate here

-Denise holds a BA (Honours) from University of Waterloo.
+Denise holds a BA (Hons.) from the University of Waterloo.
 She is a certified professional coach (ACPC) through Adler International Learning and the University of Toronto (OISE), an applied mindfulness meditation specialist (University of Toronto), and has completed postgraduate certification as a learning disabilities specialist (LDGC).
-Denise is a graduate of popular author and ADHD expert Chris Dendy’s 2017 ADHD Training Institute.
+Denise is a graduate of popular author and ADHD expert Chris Dendy’s ADHD Training Institute.

 Denise is the proud mother of a young adult with learning disabilities who is a bilingual university graduate, currently pursuing postgraduate studies.